Wang-lab-UCSD/RESP2/README.md

 Use this command line app to run key experiments.

 options:
-  -h, --help          show this help message and exit
-  --encodeall         Encodes the amino acid sequence data.
+  -h, --help          show this help message and exit --encodeall         Encodes the amino acid sequence data.
   --traintest         Run train-test evaluations on the available models.
-  --buildfinal        Build the final xGPR model.
   --id_key_positions  Find the most important positions to search in silico.
   --evolution         Run the simulated annealing process.
   --evanal            Analyze the simulated annealing results.